 Excellent oral hygiene is required before the placement of any major restoration.
 If you have not been to our office for your regular hygiene visit, we will schedule you in for a visit before diagnosis.
 Our doctors will advise what oral hygiene steps are required prior to commencing treatment.

-How Should I Care for My Temporary Dental Bridge?
+How To Care for a Temporary Dental Bridge

 - Avoid chewy and sticky foods which can pull off or dislodge the bridge.